-Each TBB.2018 exhibitors will have the opportunity to pitch their business ideas to a panel of industry experts.
-This is an intensive, hands-on exercise which compels the entrepreneur to think critically about the true value, commercialization potential and positioning of their product or idea.
+Each of the TBB.2023 exhibitors will have the opportunity to pitch their business idea to an audience of investors and industry experts.
+This is an intensive, hands-on exercise which compels the entrepreneur to think critically about the true value, commercialisation potential and positioning of their product or idea.